 south side writers

-I tutor a weekly creative writing group at the Southside Centre, Nicolson St, Edinburgh.
-We meet Fridays 10am-12 noon to write on themes that change on a termly basis.
+Last but by no means least, I tutor a weekly creative writing group at the Southside Centre, Nicolson St, Edinburgh.
+We meet on Friday mornings to write on themes that change on a termly basis.
 Periodically we have critique sessions on works in progress, go on outings in pursuit of inspiration, and give public readings.
 The atmosphere is lighthearted but we are serious about writing.
 While many members have had work published and won competitions, we retain a commitment to welcoming and supporting beginners.

 Helen’s class drew out the best in my writing with her unique writing exercises, visualisations and feedback.
 She created a safe, friendly and fun atmosphere.
 If you have any talent at all, Helen will find it and draw it out.
 Without her, I would never have had the courage to apply for an MSc in Creative Writing at Edinburgh University.
 I have just signed a contract with a publisher for my first novel.
 Vicki White